Execution-First Delegation: The AI-as-Executor Pattern¶

 | Appropriate for predictable, fixed workflows | Appropriate when steps can't be predicted upfront |

-When you delegate execution, you are writing a contract with four parts:
+When you delegate execution, you write a contract with four parts:

 Goal — what the agent must accomplish